redwoodjs/redwood/docs/docs/tutorial/chapter7/api-side-currentuser.md

 #### Add User Relation Resolver

 This one is a little tricker: we need to add a "lookup" in the `posts` service, so that it knows how to get the associated user.
-When we generated the `comments` SDL and service we got this relation resolver created for us.
+When we generated the `comments` SDL and service we got this **relation resolver** created for us.
 We could re-run the service generator for `Post` but that could blow away changes we made to this file.
-Our only option would be to include the `--force` flag since the file already exists, which will write over every thing.
+Our only option would be to include the `--force` flag since the file already exists, which will write over everything.
 In this case we'll just add the resolver manually:

 ```javascript title=api/src/services/posts/posts.js
 import { db } from 'src/lib/db'